devgateway/www.developmentgateway.org/_posts/2010-10-01-improving-aid-transparency-through-geocoding-aiddata-maps-development-activities.md

 created: 1285954504
 old_path: news/improving-aid-transparency-through-geocoding-aiddata-maps-development-activities
 title: 'Improving Aid Transparency Through Geocoding: AidData Maps Development Activities'
-lede: Achieving global development objectives depends on involving stakeholders in aid-funded work, strengthening accountability of donor agencies and partner governments, and building country ownership.
+excerpt: Achieving global development objectives depends on involving stakeholders in aid-funded work, strengthening accountability of donor agencies and partner governments, and building country ownership.
 Yet sometimes even basic information such as the location of an aid project is difficult to find.
 Information on project locations